Healthy Schools awards ceremony for Richmond schools

 On Tuesday 1 July 2025, Clarendon Hall in Twickenham was buzzing with excitement as attendees gathered for the Healthy Schools award ceremony.

 The event celebrated the achievements of schools across Richmond that have been working hard to promote children’s health and wellbeing through the Healthy Schools Programme.
+The successful programme, which is run by Richmond Council’s Public Health Team in collaboration with children’s services at Achieving for Children, is now in its fourth year, with a total of 16 schools achieving one or more bronze, silver or gold awards in the Richmond borough.

 The day began with presentations from our Golden Schools, who shared their journeys towards achieving gold status.
 Their stories were filled with creativity, commitment, and a deep passion for embedding health and wellbeing into school life.